Call for Abstracts

 Goal: Contemporary philosophy of religion has been richly informed by important work in metaphysics and epistemology.
 At the same time, there has not been nearly as much work done at the intersection of philosophy of religion and meta-ethics or normative theory.
 To help inspire more good work in this area, Christian Miller (Wake Forest), Mark Murphy (Georgetown), and Chris Tucker (William & Mary) organize a series of annual workshops on theistic ethics.

-Logistics: The 6th workshop will be held near the campus of William & Mary in Williamsburg, VA.
-We will begin with dinner and the first paper on Thursday, October 22nd and conclude at the end of the day on Saturday, October 24th.
+Logistics: The 6th workshop will be held near William & Mary at the Kingsmill Resort in Williamsburg, VA.
+We will begin with dinner and the first paper on Thursday, September 1st and conclude at the end of the day on Saturday, September 3rd.
 There will be four spots for submitted papers.
 All papers will have about 40 minutes for presentation and 40 minutes for discussion.

-Applying: Those interested in participating should submit an abstract of 750-1,000 words and a current C.V. to Chris Tucker (email@example.com) by May 1.
+Applying: Those interested in participating should submit an abstract of 750-1,000 words and a current C.V. to Chris Tucker (firstname.lastname@example.org) by June 1st.
 Word or PDF file formats only.
 Please prepare abstracts for anonymous review.
-For although the organizers seek to have a balanced program both in terms of topics and presenters, the initial stage of review will be done anonymously.
-Questions about the workshop should be sent to the firstname.lastname@example.org.
+Although the organizers seek to have a balanced program both in terms of topics and presenters, the initial stage of review will be done anonymously.
+Questions about the workshop should be sent to the email@example.com.

 Supported by generous funding from William & Mary’s Philosophy Department and Theresa Thompson ’67.